deepesh611/Minor-Project-DDoS-on-Cloud/README.md

 python src/preprocessing/preprocess.py
 ```

-2. Train the Model: To train the ML/DL model for DDoS detection:
+1. Train the Model: To train the ML/DL model for DDoS detection:
 ```bash
 python src/models/train_model.py
 ```

-3. Run Real-time Detection: For real-time DDoS detection using streaming data:
+1. Run Real-time Detection: For real-time DDoS detection using streaming data:
 ```bash
 python src/models/run_realtime_detection.py
 ```
-4. Analyze Results: You can view the logs and performance metrics in the `results` folder. -->
+1. Analyze Results: You can view the logs and performance metrics in the `results` folder. -->

 ## 🔮 Future Enhancements
 - ☁️ Cloud Auto-scaling: Implement an automated cloud scaling mechanism based on detected traffic loads.
 - 🕸️ Advanced Honeypots: Use more sophisticated honeypots for detailed analysis of attackers' behavior.
-- 🛡️ Attack Recovery: Add an automated recovery process to mitigate damage and recover from attacks faster.

 ## 🤝 Contributors ✨

 Thanks goes to these wonderful people: